Part One What is a Fertility Nurse?

-Fertility Nurses (also known as Reproductive Nurses) care for a variety of individuals, couples, and families who seek counseling or treatment options related to reproductive health.
+Fertility Nurses, also known as Reproductive Nurses or IVF Nurses, are nurses who care for those who seek counseling or treatment options related to reproductive health.
 They commonly work with women struggling with infertility, couples having difficulty with conception, or women going through menopause.

-As a fertility nurse, you may educate patients about available treatment options, including the pros and cons of each therapy.
-Fertility nurses offer non-judgmental emotional support and counseling to patients and their loved ones who deal with difficulties conceiving.
+They educate patients about available treatment options, including the pros and cons of each therapy and offer non-judgmental emotional support and counseling to patients and their loved ones who deal with difficulties conceiving.
 They frequently teach patients how to administer In Vitro Fertilization (IVF) treatments.

 Fertility nurses are often privy to the most up-to-date medical advances and technologies in the field of women’s health.
 They may also contribute to advances related to stem cell research or cloning.
 Fertility nurses also facilitate the egg donation process, providing support and guidance to both couples and the matched donors.

 Day in the Life of a Fertility Nurse